Find out what's your personality type based on the Myers-Briggs Type Indicator (MBTI) here!

 However, if you love spontaneous adventures and the beauty of winging a presentation or speech, you’d fall under the Perceiving (P) category.
 Perceiving individuals excel in improvising!
 They tend to be more flexible, adaptable, and more open to changes around them.

 Think you've put the right personality traits together with these 4 questions?
 Try out the full MBTI test for a more comprehensive result!
 By knowing which of the 16 personality types you are, your love language!

 Although the MBTI test is a popular instrument that has reached the standard of reliability and validity, some would argue that the human personality is too complex to be categorised.

 On another note, the goal of the MBTI test is simply to offer the fundamentals of your own unique personality, some you might not have realised prior to taking the test!
-Your ever-changing personality is not based on a test, but rather what you make yourself to be!
+Your ever-changing personality is not based on the MBTI test, but rather what you make yourself to be!

 So, have you learned something more about yourself today?
-Stay tuned for the next article where we’ll be giving more insights about the MBTI personalities, and perhaps your compatibility with other personalities!
+Check out the next article where we’ll be giving more insights about the MBTI personalities, and perhaps your compatibility with other Myers-Briggs Type Indicator personalities!

 Heng Jui Ching, also known as Ching, is currently pursuing a Foundation in Natural and Built Environments at Taylor's College.
 She is also the President of TCSC, a Finance Director in RACTLC, and a feature writer in TLMUN Herald.

 How do you know if someone is toxic?
 Our Taylorian shares 6 different types of toxic people as introduced by the author, Vanessa Van Edwards.READ MORE